 II.
-Draft Guidebook for the Preparation of STI for SDGs Roadmaps
+Guidebook for the Preparation of Science, Technology and Innovation (STI) for SDGs Roadmaps

 The primary focus of this work is to support the countries and exchange views on a common guidance, principles and possible frameworks/ methodologies for country and international level STI roadmaps for the SDGs.
 To these ends, the team led by DESA and the World Bank, supports a collective effort by a group of champion countries and through a multi-stakeholder collaborative approach among the UN Inter-agency Task Team, non-UN partners and stakeholders.

 Following over two years’ preparation and consultations, the final version of the Guidebook on Development of Science, Technology and Innovation Roadmaps for the SDGs is available.
 The Guidebook has been translated into Arabic, Chinese, French, Russian, Spanish, Portuguese, and Japanese.